robie1373/robie1373.github.io/_posts/2016/2016-01-18-RLF-locally-installed-software.markdown

 1. [Docker](2016-01-18-setting-up-docker-on-chromebook): Used to abstract away the ugly, dependency ridden, environment polluting and otherwise un-installable junk that I find myself using all the time.
 Like programming languages and network or security tools.
 2. [Vim](2016-01-18-how-i-use-vim): A dude's got to edit.
 3. [Crouton](2016-01-18-crouton-to-enable-RLF): By default the CB doesn't do Docker.
 Crouton allows you to run full Ubuntu (or other Linux) alongside ChromeOS.
 A bit heavy handed, but the best I could come up with.
+4. screen: terminal emulator pretty much has to be local.
+I assume.

 ## Other things that take time on the local box